Course Description

 After successfully completing this course, students will be able to:

-- Design developmentally appropriate learning experiences for preschoolers / kindergarteners, including children with special needs and English Language Learners, across the curriculum and content areas (music, language / literacy, science, art, movement, numeracy, health/safety and nutrition) using the State of Connecticut Early Learning and Development Standards and the Common Core State Standards.
+- Design developmentally appropriate learning experiences for preschoolers and kindergarteners, including children with special needs and English Language Learners, across various content areas (music, language/literacy, science, art, movement, numeracy, health/safety, and nutrition) using the Early Learning and Development Standards and the Common Core State Standards.
+(Standard 2a, 2b, 2c, 4b, 4c, 5a, 5b, 5c)

-- Discuss and design opportunities for family involvement and extending learning to the home.
+- Engage families in their children's learning by designing opportunities for family involvement and extending learning to the home environment.
+(Standard 2a, 2b, 3d, 6b, 6e)

 Course Activities and Grading